JoaoGarrido/MIEEC-SO/SO_Notes/Threads.md

 Threads create separate points of execution in a program, just like processes, but they share the same address space and can acess the same data easily.

+Operations like creation/termination and switching are more efficient on threads than on processes.

-Each thread has an independent stack (Stack Pointer, Program counter and static variables) and share the same heap in the same address space.
+Each thread has an independent stack (Stack Pointer, base pointer) and register set (program counter and instruction pointer) only sharing the same heap and global variables.

 ## 26.1 Why use threads?
-To get parallelization into our system we use threads.
+To get parallelization of the same program into our system we use threads.

 Threads are also used to perform slow I/O without blocking the main thread.